 The manufacturer has added a hinged door to its Series 7000 line.
 Designed to be energy efficient, it offers a 0.32 U-value for dual-pane glass and a 0.26 U-value for triple-pane glazing.
 Additional features include an insulated aluminum frame, multipoint lock, and low-profile threshold.
 Read more about Wester Window Systems Series 7000 here.
 Click here for bonus Blippar content.

 The company’s door screens are retractable, allowing them to disappear when not in use.
 Screens fit most standard and oversize doors and are available with either a secure latch or a magnet latch.
 Three mesh options can be chosen from for privacy or protection from sun or insects.

 Meeting the demand for clean, simple designs, the Classic-Craft American Shaker-style door offers customization options such as traditional square sticking.
 Offered with or without glass, doors are available with flat-profile divider bars and in two heights.

-The HSW75 single-track sliding door system creates an unlimited span of top-hung panels that can be operated with one hand.
+The HSW75 single-track sliding door system creates an unlimited span of top-hung panels that can be operated with one hand and appear as thin windows.
 Featuring a 3 15/16-inch continuous top and bottom rail, the panels use rollers made of steel ball bearings with glass fiber-reinforced polyamide wheels.
 A standard panel comes in sizes up to 4 feet 1 inch wide and 10 feet 6 inches tall.

 This story originally appeared in the March/April 2018 issue of PRODUCTS magazine.
 See the print edition here.
 Click here for more information about the bonus augmented reality Blippar content in the print issue.